Busting Colorado Bankruptcy Myths

 Bankruptcy has long been considered the black sheep of the debt resolution family.
 However, that’s one of many misconceptions about bankruptcy.
 While personal bankruptcy filings have declined since the Great Recession, they remain at about 756,000 a year.

-While bankruptcy may be taboo to discuss at a party, it’s definitely an option that creates a safe haven for people who can no longer meet their debt obligations.
-No one looks at bankruptcy enthusiastically, but when it becomes the only choice, intelligent financial decision-making can save you in a time of crisis.
+While bankruptcy may be taboo to discuss at a party, it’s an option that creates a haven for people who can no longer meet their debt obligations.
+No one looks at bankruptcy enthusiastically, but when it becomes the only choice, intelligent financial decision-making can save you in a crisis.

 Bankruptcy is Not a Financial Death Sentence